Achieve your full potential thanks to Saxion’s modern learning facilities

 The international student population at Saxion has doubled in the past two years, and in view of Saxion’s focus on internationalisation there is little doubt that this figure will continue to grow.
 The total currently stands at 3,500 students from outside of the Netherlands, which is an impressive 14% of the overall total.

 Saxion attracts students from all corners of the globe: Afghanistan, Brazil, China, Egypt, Finland, Ghana, Hungary, Indonesia, Japan, Russia, Sudan, Taiwan, Uganda, Vietnam… the list represents an A-Z of 74 nationalities, contributing to a truly multi-cultural learning experience.

 Saxion University of Applied Sciences has three campuses in the East of the Netherlands – one campus in each of the three Dutch cities of Deventer, Enschede and Apeldoorn.

 The three campuses represent a total of 93,800 m2 floorspace.

 For more information, see 'Campuses'.

-Saxion is divided into eleven individual schools each with its own discipline, although not all schools offer international programmes:
+Saxion is divided into twelve individual schools each with its own discipline, although not all schools offer international programmes: